ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 #### Defined behavior

 - A target implementaion covers most of the QSPI frame format (some targets might not provide the flexibility for setting all frame parameters).
-- Command transfer - A target might provide additional API for sending device-specific commands.
+- Command transfer - A target might provide additional functions for sending device-specific commands.
 If it does not, you can implement it using read and write functions.
 (This is target or driver dependent.)

 #### Undefined behavior